Isaac Newton: Recognition

 Albert Einstein kept a picture of Newton on his study wall alongside ones of Michael Faraday and of James Clerk Maxwell.
 Einstein stated that Newton's creation of calculus in relation to his laws of motion was "perhaps the greatest advance in thought that a single individual was ever privileged to make."
 He also noted the influence of Newton, stating that:

 The whole evolution of our ideas about the processes of nature, with which we have been concerned so far, might be regarded as an organic development of Newton's ideas.

 In 1999, an opinion poll of 100 of the day's leading physicists voted Einstein the "greatest physicist ever," with Newton the runner-up, while a parallel survey of rank-and-file physicists ranked Newton as the greatest.
 In 2005, a dual survey of the public and members of Britain's Royal Society asked two questions: who made the bigger overall contributions to science and who made the bigger positive contributions to humankind, with the candidates being Newton or Einstein.
 In both groups, and for both questions, the consensus was that Newton had made the greater overall contributions.

-In 1999, Time named Newton the Person of the Century for the 17th century.
+In 1999 Time magazine named Newton the Person of the Century for the 17th century.
 Newton placed sixth in the 100 Greatest Britons poll conducted by BBC in 2002.
 However, in 2003, he was voted as the greatest Briton in a poll conducted by BBC World, with Winston Churchill second.
 He was voted as the greatest Cantabrigian by University of Cambridge students in 2009.

-Physicist Lev Landau ranked physicists on a logarithmic scale of productivity and genius ranging from 0 to 5.
+The physicist Lev Landau ranked physicists on a logarithmic scale of productivity and genius ranging from 0 to 5.
 The highest ranking, 0, was assigned to Newton.
 Einstein was ranked 0.5.
 A rank of 1 was awarded to the fathers of quantum mechanics, such as Werner Heisenberg and Paul Dirac.
 Landau, a Nobel prize winner and the discoverer of superfluidity, ranked himself as 2.

 The SI derived unit of force is named the newton in his honour.

 Most of Newton's surviving scientific and technical papers are kept at Cambridge University.
 Cambridge University Library has the largest collection and there are also papers in Kings College, Trinity College, and the Fitzwilliam Museum.
 There is an archive of theological and alchemical papers in the National Library of Israel, and smaller collections at the Smithsonian Institution, Stanford University Library, and the Huntington Library.
 The Royal Society in London also has some manuscripts.
 The Israel collection was inscribed by UNESCO on its Memory of the World International Register in 2015, recognising the global significance of the documents.
 The Cambridge and Royal Society collections were added to this inscription in 2017.